 Every Sunday is a mini-festival at all Hare Krishna temples and gatherings worldwide.
 With delicious multi-course vegetarian meals, music and spiritual discussion (and occasionally, dance and drama), guests can experience the world’s oldest cultural tradition.
 The programme provides an opportunity for anyone to learn about the lifestyle and culture of those who practice bhakti-yoga.

 The Founder-Acarya of the Hare Krishna movement, Srila Prabhupada, started the “Sunday Love Feast” in 1966.
 He would personally invite guests and cook the entire meal.
 He would serve the guests a variety of tasty Indian vegetarian preparations.
 Along with the vegetarian feast, Srila Prabhupada would chant with the guests, dance and give a lecture on the timeless sacred text, Bhagavad-Gita.
 Since then, a similar programme has been continued in all the Hare Krishna temples around the world to this date.

-Join us for Sunday Sanga on a weekly basis from 10:30am to 2pm at Great Barr War Memorial Hall (Chapel Lane, Birmingham, B43 7BD) and bring along your family and friends!
+Join us for Sunday Sanga on a weekly basis from 10:30am to 2pm at 12 Harborne Road, Edgbaston, B15 3AA, and bring along your family and friends!

 For more information, please contact the Sunday Sanga Team on sundaysanga@iskconbirmingham.